AKPrajapati9211/chess-cheat-detector/README.md

     ```bash
     python app.py
--Visit http://localhost:5000 in your browser
+- Visit http://localhost:5000 in your browser

 ### Contributing
 Contributions are welcome!
 Please follow these steps: